 Joined up systems

 Ensuring that data is only entered only once and then shared across multiple systems.
 This is a key advantage for an organisation with multiple touchpoints and has a significant impact on customer experience.
 In few places is this truer than in the UK National Health Service (NHS); repeated data entry is endemic.
-It’s no surprise that the UK NHS is the largest purchases of Fax machines in the world.
+It’s no surprise that the UK NHS is the largest purchaser of Fax machines in the world.

 Using these two concepts as management tools can deliver lots of benefits, some transformational.
-But the real transformation is the opposition of digital.
+But the real transformation is the opposite of digital.
 What organisation still need is Analogue Transformation.
 Changes in the way people work to ensure they can make the most of the Web, Cloud and AI.
 In larger industries, it’s the people that are both holding things back and the enablers to digital transformation.

-In our work, we’re lucky enough to see some organisations, liked Cubic Transport Systems, and Gamma Telecom taking a lead.
+In our work, we’re lucky enough to see some organisations, liked Cubic Transportation Systems, and Gamma taking a lead.
 But the focus is on the way people interact with technology and not just on ‘digital‘.
 For example, moving to digital ticketing using smartphones for access to public transport is great, for most travellers.
 But some people don’t have smartphones, or need assistance, so inclusion needs to be considered from the start in any digital transformation programme.